 Austin an interest in how embodied learning environments and game play

 impact student learning in mathematics and computer science.

 with students on the popular puzzle game Refraction and is

 One of the newest projects undertaken by Tarrant Institute researchers involves the ARIS mobile gaming environment, developed at the University of Wisconsin-Madison.
 Susan Hennessey and Audrey Homan are in the process of developing pilot games for use with middle school students in the hope that the students will then create better games that can be integrated into the classroom and curriculum.

 We currently have three ARIS games under development.
 You can read more about the first one, DCF Book Run, here.
-It will make its first public debut at this year's Dorothy Canfield Fisher Awards conference on May 3rd.
+It made its public debut at the Vermont Dorothy Canfield Fisher Awards conference on May 3rd.

 The second, Good

 Doctor / Grave Robber, examines the life and criminal past-times of Dr.

 John Gifford, a 19th century medical pioneer and founder of the Gifford